Skip to Main Content

 3 spatial computing applications that will change manufacturing

 For now, Apple’s Vision Pro doesn’t fully solve the problems that AR headsets had for workers on the factory floor.
-It’s heavier than Meta’s Oculus and Microsoft’s Hololens, for one thing—the single biggest drawback of the device at this point (and something we expect to get better in future models).
+It’s heavier than Microsoft’s Hololens, for one thing—the single biggest drawback of the device at this point (and something we expect to get better in future models).

-But its enhanced capabilities in other realms—higher-resolution digital displays and an experience less likely to cause nausea among them—mean it’s a device to take seriously in the manufacturing industry as a whole.
+But its enhanced capabilities in other realms—higher-resolution digital displays, high-performance hardware for rendering complex and high-resolution 3D objects, controller-less interactions using hand and eye tracking, and a dedicated machine learning chip (CoreML) among them—mean it’s a device to take seriously in the manufacturing industry as a whole.

 Among the immediately viable applications we’re most excited about:

-3. Easier supply chain management.
+Easier supply chain management.
 Supply chains are among the most complex systems in all of manufacturing.
 By making it possible to interact with supply chain data in three dimensions, spatial computing makes the work of supply chain management more tangible and therefore facilitates decision-making.
-The difference between two-dimensional and three-dimensional data representations is akin to the difference between looking at a spreadsheet of numbers and looking at a visualization of those numbers—an enormous impact on comprehensibility.
+The difference between two-dimensional and three-dimensional data representations is akin to the difference between looking at a spreadsheet of numbers and looking at interfaces with those numbers—an enormous impact on comprehensibility.

 Spatial computing will catapult Industry 4.0 forward

-Already, savvy deployment of Industry 4.0 technologies is defining the manufacturing leaders of tomorrow and helping them pull away from last century’s titans.
-Spatial computing is yet another capability that will let innovative manufacturing organizations sail ahead of the competition.
+In the manufacturing sector, savvy deployment of Industry 4.0 technologies is defining the manufacturing leaders of tomorrow and helping them pull away from last century’s titans.
+Spatial computing is yet another advancement that will let innovative manufacturing organizations sail ahead of the competition.

 Whether you’re feeling ready to experiment with this newest technology or wondering how you can catch up, we’d love to talk.